andrewcz-se/jobhunter/README.md

 	- If a user selects "US" as the country DO NOT RUN the Reed search as Reed only posts jobs from the UK/GB

 ## PHASE 7 COMPLETED: Add a Privacy Modal
-- Created a privacy modal using the text in @privacy.md
+- Created a privacy modal using the text in @privacy.md as an example if hosted on Vercel.
 - Put a link to the Privacy Modal at the bottom of @Login.jsx
 - Put a link to the Privacy Modal in the footer of @App.jsx